-Level of Mastery Knowledge Skills Concepts Surface At this level students Understand key vocabulary in spoken Masculine/ Feminine should recognise and written form.
-Singular/ Plural individual words and 0 short/set phrases on a Recall and accurately produce key Grammatical terminology variety of topics. words and short phrases in written e.g. noun, verb, adjective and spoken form.
-Deepening At this level students Understand longer extracts of spoken Word order should be familiar with and written target language. sentences constructed Negatives using basic, previously Be able to use key phrases and learned, vocabulary. vocabulary in a sentence with Adjectival agreements increased independence.
+Level of Knowledge Skills Concepts Mastery Surface At this level students Understand key vocabulary in spoken Masculine/ Feminine should recognise and written form.
+Singular/ Plural individual words and short/set phrases on a Recall and accurately produce key Grammatical terminology variety of topics. words and short phrases in written and spoken form. e.g. noun, verb, adjective Deepening At this level students Understand longer extracts of spoken Word order should be familiar with and written target language. sentences constructed Negatives using basic, previously Be able to use key phrases and learned, vocabulary. vocabulary in a sentence with Adjectival agreements increased independence.
 1 st person of key verbs Apply the rules of adjectival agreement to a given context.
 In Depth At this level students Understand longer passages of text Adjectival agreements know how to link ideas and identify specific information. with connectives to 1 st and 3 rd person of key produce extended Recall and produce extended pieces verbs descriptive sentences. of writing and interact with an increasing level of independence.
-Reference to either the Students will also know past or the future tense key opinion phrases and Use of at least two time frames in justifications. written and spoken work.
-Profound At this level students Reading longer passages for gist in Verb conjugation know a wider range of order to understand meaning and vocabulary and infer meaning from a longer spoken 1 and 3 rd person (singular grammatical structures text. and plural) and have the skills to produce extended pieces Use a bilingual dictionary to develop a Use of present, past and of writing in the target higher level of independence and future tenses language. scope for creativity in language Churchenster will be a block production.
-Students will be able to Notice growmetical actions with its combine topic areas and Notice grammatical patterns within ideas successfully in a three time frames and be able to coherent manner. apply grammatical rules to new contexts.
+Reference to either the Students will also know past or the future tense key opinion phrases and Use of at least two time frames in Ductorial justifications. written and spoken work.
+Varb equivantian Profound At this level students Reading longer passages for gist in order to understand meaning and Verb conjugation know a wider range of vocabulary and infer meaning from a longer spoken 1 and 3 rd person (singular grammatical structures text. and plural) and have the skills to produce extended pieces Use a bilingual dictionary to develop a Use of present, past and of writing in the target higher level of independence and future tenses language. scope for creativity in language production.
+Students will be able to combine topic areas and Notice grammatical patterns within ideas successfully in a three time frames and be able to coherent manner. apply grammatical rules to new contexts.